dorkamotorka/ebpf-labs/labs/ebpf-maps-tutorial-3efd4617/index.md

 This is achieved using [bpftool](https://github.com/libbpf/bpftool).

-As this in a eBPF playground, this tool is already install.
+As this is an eBPF playground, this tool is already installed.
 Open (or go back to `Term 3` terminal) and list all the eBPF maps loaded on the system using:

 ```bash
 sudo bpftool map list